o11899nine/Rock-Paper-Scissors/README.md

 # AoE Rock Paper Scissors

-A browser-based Rock Paper Scissors game with an Age of Empires theme.
+A Rock Paper Scissors browser game with an Age of Empires theme.
 After having dabbled with HTML and CSS for a few months this was my first time diving a little deeper into javascript.

 ## Version 1.0
 -------------